patrickduane94/project_euler_2/README.md

         91 71 52 38 17 14 91 43 58 50 27 29 48
        63 66 04 68 89 53 67 30 73 16 69 87 40 31
       04 62 98 27 23 09 70 98 73 93 38 53 60 04 23

+## Problem #39:

+If p is the perimeter of a right angle triangle with integral length sides, {a,b,c}, there are exactly three solutions for p = 120.

+{20,48,52}, {24,45,51}, {30,40,50}

+For which value of p <= 1000, is the number of solutions maximised?